 At first, it might be difficult for your baby to accept new foods and sometimes you’ll need to offer them more than 10 times before your child gets used to the new item.
-This will help you raise a girl that’s not a picky eater.
-Also, when she is a little older, teach her the difference between healthy food and junk food, which should be eaten sporadically.
-Also, teach her to prefer water or milk over fruit juice or drinks that contain a lot of sugar.
+This will help you raise a child that’s not a picky eater.
+Also, when they are a little older, teach them the difference between healthy food and junk food, which should be eaten sporadically.
+Also, teach them to prefer water or milk over fruit juice or drinks that contain a lot of sugar.

 Sleeping enough must be a priority, always following the recommendations according to the child’s age and needs.
 At first, it might be hard, but perseverance will give good results.
 Healthy sleeping habits include having enough hours of sleep during the night, taking naps according to the child’s age, and establishing routines for before bed and for waking up.
 All of these bring benefits such as a greater ability to deal with new experiences, interact with others, and develop memory and attention skills.

 Also, along with the bedtime routine, you can add other positive habits in your child’s life.
 For example, when they are older, you can create a routine that includes taking a bath, brushing their teeth, and reading a story before going to sleep.